Walter0807/CG-Assignment/Readme.md

 ...
 ```

-Then put the glsl files to corresponding root directorty, compile and run.
+Then put the attached files to corresponding root directorty, compile and run.